cyclus/cycamore/INSTALL.rst

 Cycamore Installation Guide
 ###########################

-Cycamore uses the CMake cross platform bailed-generator as a build system.
+Cycamore uses the CMake cross-platform build-generator.
 To simplify the usage of cmake to build Cycamore from source, a python script is provided with the source.